LoginRadius/engineering-portal/content/guest-post/secure-php-api-using-jwt/index.md

     'userName' => $username,                     // User name
 ];
 ```

-Now we have all the required data in hand, so we can easily create a JWT.
-Here, we'll use the PHP-JWT package's encode() method.
-This method is quite useful in transforming our data array into a JSON object.
+Now you have all the required data in hand, so you can easily create a JWT.
+Here, you'll use the PHP-JWT package's `encode()` method.
+This method is quite useful in transforming your data array into a JSON object.

 Following the conversion to a JSON object, the encode function produces JWT headers and signs the received payload with a cryptographic combination of all the information and the given secret key.

-It is important to supply three arguments to the encode method in order to utilize it correctly.
-The first argument should be the payload information, which in our instance is the data array.
-Secondly, you must supply the secret key as an argument, and finally, you must define the cryptographic technique that the function should use to sign the JWT.
+It is essential to supply three arguments to the encode method in order to utilize it correctly.
+The first argument should be the payload information, which in this instance is the data array.
+Secondly, you must supply the secret key as an argument; and finally, you must define the cryptographic technique that the function should use to sign the JWT.

 To obtain and return the JWT, you'll have to use the echo method above the encode method, as shown below.